srilakshmi-thota/Machine-Intelligence-Expertise-Systems/README.md

 Assignment1 : Decision Tree classifier for IRIS-data\
 Assignment2 : Clustering \
 Assignment3 : Metrics(ROC_curve and AUC)\
-Assignment4 : Neural Network to classify IRIS-data
+Assignment4 : Neural Network to classify IRIS-data\
+Assignment5 : K-NN classifier to analyse banknote authencation

 Each directory includes the assignment Problem statement(.doc),README ,python code(.py) and the used datasets.